Layers. Start piling on clothes. Winter is in the air.

 And don't forget Milo, who arrived from a shelter almost three years ago.
 He's about 9 years old, a beautiful tri-color (black, white, brown) Cocker Spaniel mixture from Last Chance Animal Rescue.
 He was named for the protagonist of Sam's book, "The Ask."
 He's sweet and funny and doesn't eat grandchildren.
 He might write his own book someday.

 At a wedding on his ranch in Southern California in March, met Bruce Brown, grand-father of the gorgeous bride, Gabrielle Brown Partie (she married Lois' godson, Jordan Partie).
 In 1966, Bruce made "The Endless Summer," a documentary that changed the East Coast's idea about surfing.
 Just re-screened the film, and its stands up, beautifully-shot and edited, funny, and smart.
 No wonder it helped turn a cult sport mainstream.
 Check it out.

-The year looks busy but there's always time to answer your e-mails.
+The holidays are coming up and 2014 looks busy but there's always time to answer your e-mails.
 So don't forget to drop me a line.
 If I don't answer immediately, I'm probably writing.